 Experimental Validation: “Network Walking”: A rapid approach to validating network predictions.
-To rapidly validate the TF target relationships predicted from the “weighted” networks we will create in Aim 2A, we will use an approach we developed called “Network Walking”.
-In this approach, TFs are transiently expressed in FACS sorted protoplasts, and activation of predicted target genes is validated by RNA analysis (Q-PCR and/or transcriptome).
+In “Network Walking”, TFs are transiently expressed in FACS sorted protoplasts, and activation of predicted target genes is validated by RNA analysis (Q-PCR and/or transcriptome).
 This approach identifies transcription factor targets in less than a week of experimentation, following methods developed by Bargmann and Birnbaum [Bargmann BO, Birnbaum KD (2009) Positive fluorescent selection permits precise, rapid, and in-depth overexpression analysis in plant protoplasts.
 Plant Physiol 149: 1231-1239.][Bargmann BO, Birnbaum KD (2010) Fluorescence activated cell sorting of plant protoplasts.
 J Vis Exp.]
 Using Gateway™ technology, we have engineered a vector with a GFP marker, for which any TF can be fused with a GR (the glucocorticoid receptor) tag, and successful transformants are isolated by FACS cell-sorting.
-This 35S-TF-GR chimera allows one to i) overproduce the studied TF in the protoplasts, and to ii) control the TF entrance into the nucleus using dexamethasone (DEX) treatment [Lloyd et al, 1994 Lloyd AM, Schena M, Walbot V, Davis RW (1994) Epidermal cell fate determination in Arabidopsis: patterns defined by a steroid-inducible regulator.
+This 35S-TF-GR chimera allows one to i) overproduce the studied TF in the protoplasts, and to ii) control the TF entrance into the nucleus using a dexamethasone (DEX) treatment [Lloyd et al, 1994 Lloyd AM, Schena M, Walbot V, Davis RW (1994) Epidermal cell fate determination in Arabidopsis: patterns defined by a steroid-inducible regulator.
 Science 266: 436-439.][Sablowski and Meyerowitz, 1998 Sablowski RW, Meyerowitz EM (1998) A homolog of NO APICAL MERISTEM is an immediate target of the floral homeotic genes APETALA3/PISTILLATA.
 Cell 92: 93-103.]
 [Bargmann BO, Birnbaum KD (2009) Positive fluorescent selection permits precise, rapid, and in-depth overexpression analysis in plant protoplasts.
 Plant Physiol 149: 1231-1239.][Bargmann BO, Birnbaum KD (2010) Fluorescence activated cell sorting of plant protoplasts.
 J Vis Exp.].
-We have successfully validated this “network-walking” approach (FACS assisted protoplast selection + DEX fusion) to identify network targets of the well-studied TF, ABI3 [Bargmann et al 2012, In Preparation] in Arabidopsis.
-As part of this grant, we will test/adapt the “network walking” approach we have developed for Arabidopsis, using Maize protoplasts.
+We have successfully validated network-walking to identify network targets of the well-studied TF, ABI3 [Bargmann et al 2012, In Preparation] in Arabidopsis.
+As part of this grant, we will adapt the network walking to Maize protoplasts.
 If successful, this will enable rapid cross-validation of our network predictions between Arabidopsis and Maize.
 Our system should be readily adaptable for Maize protoplasts, based on protoplast studies from the Sheen lab (MGH) in which both Arabidopsis and Maize protoplasts are used in transient expression of signal transduction components (see [Sheen (2001) “Signal Transduction in Maize and Arabidopsis mesophyll protoplasts.
 Plant Physiol.
 Vol 127; 1466-1475].